Internship program

 • Motivation letter of max.
 1 page (2500 characters)

-Please make sure that your single PDF file does not exceed 5MB and is named in the follwoing way:
+Please make sure that your single PDF file does not exceed 5MB and is named as follows:

 yourname_ml4q_internship.pdf (e.g. smith_ml4q_internship.pdf).

-If you have any questions, please conact the Research School coordinator.
+If you have any questions, please contact the Research School coordinator.

 The applications will be evaluated by the Research School coordinator and the professors offering the project.
-The evaluation results will be announced to the applicants by mid-January in the latest.
+The evaluation results will be announced to the applicants by mid-January at the latest.

 Project-specific requirements: